Abbas Saad: Conviction for match-fixing in Singapore

 In 1995, Saad was charged with match-fixing in Singapore.
 He has always maintained he was innocent of this charge.
 During his trial, he admitted that he had been approached by his teammate Michal Váňa (a Czech player who was also charged with match-fixing but who jumped bail and left Singapore before he could be tried), who asked Saad to help him win certain matches by large margins during the 1994 season as Váňa was betting on the outcome of the games.
 However Saad stated that he had refused to help Váňa try to fix the scores of any games, and had merely told Váňa that he would try to help the Singapore team win the games by as many goals as possible as this was his job.
 Saad had not reported Váňa's requests or his knowledge that Váňa was betting on games to team officials or the authorities, but stated during his trial that he had told Váňa that he should stop betting on matches.

 In June 1995, the Singapore courts convicted Saad of match-fixing and fined him S$50,000.
 Saad received a lifetime ban from the Football Association of Singapore (FAS) from football activities in Singapore.
 FIFA then issued a worldwide ban for Saad for life which was lifted after one year.
 Saad appealed to the FAS to lift the ban immediately after the ban but was rejected.

 Saad continues to maintain that he was innocent of match-fixing, and that he merely knew that Váňa was betting on the outcomes of matches but was not involved himself.
 Speaking about the verdict in an interview in 2009, Saad said: "(Váňa) approached me once and said 'you score goals?' and I said 'of course I score goals, I'm a striker'.
 And so that conversation was taken out of context.
 There was no money received or nothing like that.
 I don't know how they built a case, I think it was a technical thing.
 I'm not a lawyer."

 In 2009, FAS lifted Saad's ban in Singapore.

 Resumption of career

-After his FIFA ban ended, Saad played for several teams in the National Soccer League in Australia – Sydney Olympic in 1996–97, Sydney United from 1997–99, and for Northern Spirit FC in the 1999–00 season.
+After his FIFA ban ended, Saad played for several teams in the National Soccer League in Australia – Sydney Olympic in 1996–97, Sydney United from 1997 to 1999, and for Northern Spirit FC in the 1999–00 season.

 In 2003, Saad retired from playing.